 The islands below sit a little farther out.
 Technically you could visit some of them in a day, but it would be a little hurried and not all that pleasant.
 For many of the islands here, including the Cycladic islands of Santorini and Mykonos, there are different options available for the boat.

 You can opt to take the “high speed” sea jet ferry from Athens to Santorini in just 5-6 hours for example, or take the slow ferry.
-Honestly, I would always recommend you to take the slower boats.
-Getting there faster may sound preferable but these speedy boats are notorious for causing seasickness.
-Don’t say I didn’t warn you…
+If you are prone to seasickness though, you may prefer to take the slower boats.

 Kythnos is a beautiful off the beaten track island in the Cyclades.
 The island’s name comes from the ancient Greek word “Keftho” which means hidden.
 Quite a fitting name, eh?
 Have you ever heard of Kythnos?

-Hora is the island’s capital – a higgledy-piggledy maze-like network of blue and white Cycladic houses.
-Hora provides a perfect example of just how tranquil and idyllic Greek island life can be.
+Kythnos’ Hora is a higgledy-piggledy maze-like network of blue and white Cycladic houses.
+It provides a perfect example of just how tranquil and idyllic Greek island life can be.

-The narrow streets open out into cobbled piazzas where locals play backgammon as they sip Freddo espressos, while stunning ancient windmills and tiny churches are scattered throughout the town.
+The narrow streets open out into cobbled piazzas where locals play backgammon as they sip Freddo espressos.
+The architecture here is stunning; ancient windmills and tiny churches are scattered throughout the town.

 For an indulgent experience on Kythnos, head to the town of Loutra.
 This region is filled with natural thermal springs that were once beloved by Greek royalty.
 Centuries ago, King Otto and his wife Amalia would frequent the springs here.